-Scallion pancakes are a pan fried Chinese flat bread appetizer that are savory, slightly chewy, with bits of chopped green onions embedded in between layers of carbilicious layers of dough.
+Scallion pancakes are a pan-fried Chinese flat bread appetizer that are savory, slightly crispy, with bits of chopped green onions embedded in between layers of a chewy wheat dough.
 When served hot and fresh, they’re crispy and smell wonderful.
+Scallion pancakes are also called 蔥油餅 in Chinese (cōngyóubǐng in Mandarin and sounds like chong yo bang in Cantonese).

 When my sons were little, they didn’t like eating their vegetables and my husband and wanted them to eat something green.
-Scallion pancakes were a carbilicious way to introduce our sons to delcious green vegetables and something we would order when we went out to eat.
+Scallion pancakes were a delicious way to introduce our sons to delicious green vegetables and something we would order when we went out to eat.
 Thankfully our sons eat a lot more vegetables now and one of them likes to have a little bowl of chopped scallions to sprinkle on his food!

-I always thought that scallion pancakes were a food item that could only be ordered in a restaurant until my friend, Cindy, made it right before my eyes when we went to her house for dinner.
+I thought that scallion pancakes were a food item that could only be ordered in a restaurant until my friend, Cindy, made it when we went to her house for dinner.
 When I saw a recipe in Family Fun magazine, I realized that even kids can make it.
-When my sons were old enough to read, I printed out my recipe and let them make scallion pancakes from scratch.
-They measured, mixed, chopped, and rolled while I helped them with the pan-frying.
-It’s a fun and easy recipe to do together.

 Allergy Aware Scallion Pancakes: